 Renewable Skills Initiative

 The Renewable Skills Initiative is designed to build up the workforce required to fill the growing need for skilled solar and wind energy industry workers while empowering fossil fuel industry and Indigenous workers to enter these industries.
-The primary trainee target is tradespeople across the spectrum, with a goal of gender parity in our programs.

-Throughout 2020, Iron & Earth worked with Desmond Bull from the Louis Bull Tribe to develop two community-based rapid upskilling programs for fossil fuel industry and Indigenous workers.
+Throughout 2020, Iron & Earth worked with the Louis Bull Tribe to develop two community-based rapid upskilling programs for fossil fuel industry and Indigenous workers.
 The 10-day solar program and a 10-day wind energy program each include five days of in-class work and five days of hands-on training which involves the installation of a small solar and wind energy system.
 Iron & Earth’s Renewable Skills training programs are rapidly upskilling fossil fuel industry and Indigenous workers into emerging solar and wind energy careers while supporting communities that are interested in installing renewable energy infrastructure.

 Workers on roof installing solar panels

 Iron & Earth, in partnership with the Nunatsiavut Government, hosted its Community Solar Skills Training Program in Rigolet and Hopedale as part of the Nunatsiavut Government’s Youth Energy Training Initiative.
 The training program took place in July and early August 2022.
 Trainees were provided with access to Fall Arrest Certification Training and the in-class portion of the Community Solar Skills Training Program in Rigolet from July 11 - 17, 2022.
-Trainees were then provided hands-on installation instruction and experience working alongside Green Sun Rising at one of two installations located in Rigolet and Hopedale.
+Trainees were provided hands-on installation instruction and experience working alongside Green Sun Rising at one of two installations located in Rigolet and Hopedale.
 Devin Keats, Journeyperson Electrician/Advanced Electrical Instructor, was the Lead Instructor for the Community Solar Skills Training Program.
-Five trainees successfully completed the training program and will be onboarded in Iron & Earth’s Climate Mentorship Program and alumni network.
+Five trainees successfully completed the training program and were onboarded into Iron & Earth’s Climate Mentorship Program and alumni network.

 In 2023 we will be bringing similar sustainable energy training programs with small scale renewable power generation systems across Canada.